Protection of personal data at the European Parliament

 Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data was published in the Official Journal of the European Union on 21 November 2018 and entered into force on 11 December 2018.

-The Decision of the Bureau of the European Parliament of 22 June 2005 adopting implementing rules relating to Regulation (EU) 2018/1725 of the European Parliament and of the Council on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC
+The Decision of the Bureau of the European Parliament of 17 June 2019 adopting the implementing rules relating to Regulation (EU) 2018/1725 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data by the Union Institutions, Bodies, Offices and Agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC

 The vast majority of the pages that make up this website can be consulted without any personal data being requested.

 Only a few pages ask users to enter personal data, which is required only in connection with certain quite specific requests or services.

 For example, the page Citizens' Enquiries Unit (Ask EP) includes a contact tab, which activates an on-line form.
 On that form, you are asked, at the minimum, to indicate (compulsory fields) your surname, forename, country of residence and email address, as well as, possibly, your gender, address, age, profession and nationality.
 Once sent, the form is forwarded by email to the appropriate department so that it can meet your needs in the best possible way.